garzola/python-module-template/README.md

 I created this template because I'm tired of trying to remember all of the correct settings, directory structure, files for a basic python module.
 This repo is just a template that I use to get started.

 This module template works with PyPi and with pip.
-You can find more information about Python packaging on [PyPi](https://packaging.python.org/en/latest/tutorials/packaging-projects/)
+You can find more information at [PyPi Packaging](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

 # Using this template